jupyter/accessibility/README.md

 Once installed, the pre-commit hooks will run automatically when you make a commit in version control.

-### 📖 Building the documentation
+### Building the documentation 📖

 The documentation is built with [the Jupyter Book documentation engine](https://jupyterbook.org/en/stable/index.html).

-Follow the instructions below to build the documenation.
+Follow the instructions below to build the documentation.

 #### Automatically with `nox`